 Alberta Employment and Immigration administers the Occupational Health and Safety (OHS) Code.
 The OHS Code requires employers to provide first aid services, supplies and equipment and must have arrangements in place to transport injured or ill workers from the work site to the nearest health care facility.
 In addition, employers must provide transportation capable of accommodating a stretcher where a licensed ambulance is not readily available.
-A MTC is sometimes used to fulfill this requirement.
+A MTC is sometimes used to fulfil this requirement.

 Alberta's Emergency Health Services Act requires persons providing emergency health services to patients by ambulance to meet the required standards and be licensed under the Act.

 Alberta's Use of Highway and Rules of the Road Regulation, section 85, does not permit passengers to ride in a mobile treatment centre module carried in the bed of the truck; riding in a mobile treatment centre module is considered to be riding on a vehicle outside of the passenger compartment of a motor vehicle.
 The Use of Highway and Rules of the Road Regulation on the Queen's Printer's website.

 The project team recommends Alberta Transportation, upon application and review of applications, issue exemptions under section 62 of the Traffic Safety Act, allowing mobile treatment centres to transport injured or ill workers, and first aid attendants, on a highway, in the rear of a mobile treatment centre module.